collamaf/SimCMOS/README_CMOS.md

 - AllCosZ[2]: Z directive cosine of produced electron;
 - AllEne[2]: kinetic energy of produced electron [keV];
 - AllIsotope[2]: isotope of primary particle (0=Sr, 1=Y);
-- ExitX: X coordinate of primary particle exiting the source volume [mm];
+- ExitX: X coordinate of primary particle exiting the source volume [mm]; ("Exiting" means going from source to dummy or from absorber to dummy if there is an absorber)
 - ExitY: Y coordinate of primary particle exiting the source volume [mm];
 - ExitZ: Z coordinate of primary particle exiting the source volume [mm];
 - ExitCosX[2+]: X directive cosine of primary particle exiting the source volume;